-Dr. Shahla Ali, International Arbitrator; Mediator
+Dr. Shahla Ali, Independent Arbitrator, FCIArb; Mediator

 In addition to her Asia-Pacific experience, Shahla worked as an attorney with Baker & McKenzie in its San Francisco office where she focused on international trade, corporate transactions and regulatory compliance.
-She is the author or co-editor of 9 books, and more than 50 articles and chapters in the area of cross border dispute resolution.
+She is the author or co-editor of 10 books, and 73 articles and chapters in the area of cross border dispute resolution.
 Internationally, she has consulted with USAID, IFC/World Bank and the UN on access to justice, peace process negotiation, arbitration reform and served as a delegate to UNCITRAL’s WG II, the Institute for Transnational Arbitration's Academic Council, IMI's International Mixed Mode Dispute Resolution Task Force and IBA’s Working Group on Investor State Mediation Rules.
-Regionally, she has served as a member of the Department of Justice’s Mediation Regulatory Framework Sub-Committee, the Financial Dispute Resolution Appointments Committee, HKIAC’s Women in International Arbitration Committee, and the Executive Committee of the Asia-Pacific Mediation Forum
+Regionally, she has served as a member of the Department of Justice’s Mediation Regulatory Framework Sub-Committee, the Financial Dispute Resolution Appointments Committee, HKIAC’s Women in International Arbitration Committee, and the Executive Committee of the Asia-Pacific Mediation Forum.
+She has conducted mediation and collaborative negotiation trainings in both the private and public sector for managers as well as UN staff.

 She received her JD and PhD from UC Berkeley in Jurisprudence and Social Policy, her MA in Conflict Resolution from Landegg University and BA in International Relations and Chinese Language from Stanford University.
-She has conducted mediation and collaborative negotiation trainings in both the private and public sector for managers as well as UN staff.

 In addition to her Asia-Pacific experience, Shahla worked as an attorney with Baker & McKenzie in its San Francisco office where she focused on international trade, corporate transactions and regulatory compliance.
-She is the author or co-editor of 9 books, and more than 50 articles and chapters in the area of cross border dispute resolution.
+She is the author or co-editor of 10 books, and 73 articles and chapters in the area of cross border dispute resolution.
 Internationally, she has consulted with USAID, IFC/World Bank and the UN on access to justice, peace process negotiation, arbitration reform and served as a delegate to UNCITRAL’s WG II, the Institute for Transnational Arbitration's Academic Council, IMI's International Mixed Mode Dispute Resolution Task Force and IBA’s Working Group on Investor State Mediation Rules.
-Regionally, she has served as a member of the Department of Justice’s Mediation Regulatory Framework Sub-Committee, the Financial Dispute Resolution Appointments Committee, HKIAC’s Women in International Arbitration Committee, and the Executive Committee of the Asia-Pacific Mediation Forum
+Regionally, she has served as a member of the Department of Justice’s Mediation Regulatory Framework Sub-Committee, the Financial Dispute Resolution Appointments Committee, HKIAC’s Women in International Arbitration Committee, and the Executive Committee of the Asia-Pacific Mediation Forum.
+She has conducted mediation and collaborative negotiation trainings in both the private and public sector for managers as well as UN staff.

 She received her JD and PhD from UC Berkeley in Jurisprudence and Social Policy, her MA in Conflict Resolution from Landegg University and BA in International Relations and Chinese Language from Stanford University.
-She has conducted mediation and collaborative negotiation trainings in both the private and public sector for managers as well as UN staff.

 Admissions & Panels